ushakiranchapala/milkywireapis/interview-assignment/backend/README.md

 Test APIS:

 Install postgresql.
-You install postgresql using brew by following link: https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3
+You can install postgresql using brew by following link: https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3

-If your using your own test database change name of database in knexfile.js or update 'test' object with your database details.
+If you are using your own test database change the name of the test database in knexfile.js or update 'test' object with your database details.

 1. Run `npm i`